 8 October 2016

 Last week Commando made a park run comeback.
-This week it was the turn of another Spitfire, Sarah, to return to running, this time after major surgery had kept her on the sidelines for some time, marshalling, token collecting and generally cheering everyone else on.
+This week it was the turn of our friend, Sarah, to return to running, this time after major surgery had kept her on the sidelines for some time, marshalling, token collecting and generally cheering everyone else on.
 Of course Commando would be running again too so I went along to cheer them both on.

 It was a chilly morning, especially standing around waiting for the run to start.
 Goodness knows how the runners manage in their thin shorts and shirts.
 I was wrapped up in dozens of layers and I was still freezing.
 It was something of a relief when everyone started making for the start line and I knew I would soon be marching off across the Common.